Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 Hairui Dou

 Jing Yang Wang
+-Designed and implemented the Registrar module including:
+  - Course Offering Management
+  - Add/Edit Course Offer
+  - Student Registration Management
+  - Financial and Analytics Reports
+  - Registrar Profile Management
+-Integrated Registrar data with Admin and Faculty modules to maintain consistency.
+-Performed comprehensive testing of Registrar authentication and data flows.
+-Wrote documentation for Registrar features, usage instructions, and testing guide.
+-Collaborated in team debugging sessions to resolve data and UI issues.

 Michael Hynes
   - Built the initial skeleton of the application by taking the "ProfileWorkareaExample 3.zip" and "Info5100-University-Example-2-18-2024.zip" projects and combining them so they work together.
 Modified the initial test data to work with the new combined project.
 After completion, proved that to login process worked as expected for the admin, faculty, and student profiles.